i30101/woodsonscioly/BLOG.md

 # Managing the Blog

-I have created a script that
+To make managing the blog easier, I have created a script that generates blog pages from Markdown files.
+You can very easily write blog pages in the MD files and update the website with these instructions.

 ## Formatting Rules